clustermod/CEAIO3/README.md

     Visit us on <a href="https://www.youtube.com/channel/UCHvqA1frU_R9cqCW_5rmM4w">YouTube</a></strong></sup>
 </p>

-**CE:M** is the collaborative effort of the **Cluster Community Mod Team**.
-It is a part of a broader collection of mods designed to enhance the experience of players in our community.
+**CE:AIO** is the collaborative effort of the **Cluster Community Mod Team**.
+It combines all Cluster Enhancement addons into one package.

 This addon is entirely open source and all contributions are welcome.
-Feel free to maintain your own custom version, so long as the changes you make are open to the public in accordance with the GNU General Public License ([GPLv3](https://github.com/Clustermod/CEM3/blob/master/LICENSE)).
+Feel free to maintain your own custom version, so long as the changes you make are open to the public in accordance with the GNU General Public License ([GPLv3](https://github.com/Clustermod/CEAIO3/blob/master/LICENSE)).

-## What is CE:M?
-*CE:M* is an Arma 3 addon that allows for more fine tuned control over movement speed.
-It takes heavy inspiration from the popular game Escape from Tarkov by Battlestate Games, and should be familiar to anyone who has played Escape from Tarkov previously.
-The mod also sports an entirely new optional modular UI to visualize the players current speed and stance similar to the one used in Escape from Tarkov.

-An attempt has been made to build the addon modularly so almost any *module* can easily be removed from the configuration.
-This way, a team can maintain it's own tailored version of **CEM3** by simply excluding any components they don't need.
-The entire framework has been built with customization in mind allowing mission designers to tweak it to suit their needs.

 ## Contributing
 You can help out with the ongoing development by looking for potential bugs in the framework, or by contributing new features.
 We are always welcoming new pull requests containing bug fixes, refactors and new features.

 ### Contribution guidelines
-To contribute something to **CEM3**, simply fork this repository and submit your pull requests for review by other collaborators.
+To contribute something to **CEAIO3**, simply fork this repository and submit your pull requests for review by other collaborators.

 ### Submitting issues and requesting features
-Please use our [Issue Tracker](https://github.com/Tapawingo/CEM3/issues) to report a bug, propose a feature, or suggest changes to the existing ones.
+Please use our [Issue Tracker](https://github.com/Tapawingo/CEAIO3/issues) to report a bug, propose a feature, or suggest changes to the existing ones.

 ### Get in touch
 <table>